 So if you had for example an underwater case, not so much there.
-If you have one of the rubber silicon type cases which does actually fit around a camera.
+If you have one of the rubber silicone type cases which do actually fit around a camera.
 You just need to make a little hole for the mount at the bottom but that’ll at least still kind of work.

 While on the whole this design is definitely an improvement, there are some downsides.
 Number one is that opening up this battery door is miserable.
 Especially in the cold, in kind of a windy scenario – like up in the mountains, that really sucked.

 You need to put your fingernail down there, and it’s easy to kind of…it’s not good at all.
-The other catches there are no smaller door access to the USB charger [port].
+The other catch there is no smaller door access to the USB charger [port].
 You have to have the entire door.
 You can take this off if you want to.
 But then you have the battery just chill in’ there.